To main content

 B. Report transparently on corporate value generation

-• Multinational enterprises should publish country-by-country breakdowns of how and where their business model generates economic value, where that value is taxed and the amount of tax paid as a result.
-This could include reporting on metrics such as revenue, profit/loss, tax paid and number of employees, disaggregated by jurisdiction.
+• Multinational enterprises should publish country-by-country breakdowns of how and where their business model generates economic value, where that value is taxed, and the amount of tax paid as a result.
+This could include reporting on metrics such as revenue, profit and loss, related-party revenues and expenses, tangible and intangible assets, taxes paid and accrued, effective tax rates and rate reconciliation information, activities, and number of employees, disaggregated by jurisdiction.
 Where companies choose not to apply such transparency principles, they should publicly state why.

 • Multinational enterprises should help to ensure that tax authorities have sufficient information to reach robust conclusions regarding the tax treatment of their activities by providing appropriate economic context for those activities when reporting to tax authorities.
 Wariness when negotiating tax positions with tax authorities may at times be appropriate.

-• Multinational enterprises should publicly explain the business case for locating subsidiaries in “closed” jurisdictions, significantly low-tax environments, or countries where no local employees carry out substantive business functions or the number of such employees is disproportionately low compared to the economic value generation attributed to that part of the business.
+• The complexity of tax systems increases the likelihood that tax reporting may be misinterpreted.
+Companies should proactively provide relevant contextual information to allow stakeholders to understand any positions or results that are likely to raise questions.
+Companies should publicly explain the business case for locating subsidiaries in “closed” jurisdictions, significantly low-tax environments, or countries where no local employees carry out substantive business functions or the number of such employees is disproportionately low compared to the economic value generation attributed to that part of the business.

 • Multinational enterprises contribute large aggregate sums of tax and similar levies around the world.
 We believe that multinational enterprises could also seek to increase public awareness of their wider tax contribution.
 They should present the tax contributions that they make beyond taxation of their corporate income, including sales taxes, payroll taxes, customs duties, property taxes and environmental levies.